 For patients in their 50s and 60s, LASIK is still safe and effective, but other factors, such as possible cataracts, that start appearing at this age, must be evaluated.
 If you suffer from a cataract, LASIK will not improve vision and cataract surgery should be considered.

 It is not uncommon for patients to undergo LASIK in their 70s and 80s as an enhancement for premium cataract surgery.

 If you would like more information about LASIK, contact Rosenbaum Eye & Laser Center at 517-393-2020 or rosenbaumeye.com.
-Dr. Rosenbaum has helped thousands of patients in Lansing achieve optimal vision and freedom from glasses and contacts and would love to help you also.
+Our Doctors has helped thousands of patients in Lansing achieve optimal vision and freedom from glasses and contacts and would love to help you also.